Staff and volunteers

-Joe D’Ambrosia, Jon Daries, Casey Denton, Thomas Fang, Max Jersak, Shawn McClure, Jordan Porto, Brandon Rawls, Matthew Rempes, Archie Rizzo
+Joe D’Ambrosia, Francisco Botello, Tim Brenner, Alejandro Cabezas, Jon Daries, Casey Denton, Jill Fang, Thomas Fang, Dan Gonzalez, Jair Harmon, Max Jersak, Shawn McClure, Kevin Meyer, Akemie Murphy, Jordan Porto, Brandon Rawls, Matthew Rempes, Archie Rizzo

-Matthew Rempes Matthew Rempes is a video instrument designer, synthesist and educator based in Portland, Oregon.
+Matthew Rempes Matthew Rempes is a video instrument designer, synthesist and educator based in Portland.
 His work is centered around creating novel analog computing instruments to explore obsolete analog video formats and experimental sound design.
-He helps administer Synth Library Portland's Lending program and organizes opportunities for local and visiting artists to lead synthesis-related workshops.
+He helps administer Synth Library Portland's lending program and organizes opportunities for local and visiting artists to lead synthesis-related workshops.